 Recovering from injuries, warming up before working out, or just in between: you don’t need much time, equipment, or expensive machinery to strengthen your shoulders.

-Slalom canoeist Viktoria Wolffhardt explains five exercises you can do anywhere at any time.
+Slalom canoeist Viktoria Wolffhardt explains five seven shoulder strengthening exercises you can do anywhere at any time.

 1. Shoulder stability exercise

 You might know this exercise from the adidas Training app, it’s called an Up Down.
 Start in the low plank position and push off from the floor into the high plank.
 Make sure that you engage your core and keep your hips as stable as possible.
 Then return to the low plank position and repeat.
 Alternate between starting with your left and right arm.

 Repeat this exercise ten to twelve times per side and do a total of three sets.

 “This is also a good warm-up exercise before an upper body workout,” says Viktoria Wolffhardt.

 Need a good warm-up before your next race?
 Learn how to properly warm up for your race!

 Stretch a resistance band between your forearms.
 Move your left and right shoulder in circles in both directions along the wall.
 You can do this exercise at different heights to stimulate your muscles more.

 Repeat the exercise ten to twelve times on each side and do a total of three sets.